How to Write Good Hooks for Stories

 2. What is important to your audience?

 Think about the type of story you are writing and where it is going to appear.
-If you write for an arts and crafts magazine then your readers will value different things then readers interested in information about health and fitness trends found on a fitness blog.
+If you write for an arts and crafts magazine, your readers will value different things than readers interested in fitness blogs do.

 Questions to ask yourself before writing a hook include: